Koukyosyumei/TenToHako/README.md

 <img src="img/comparison.png" width=300>

-## Examples
+## 5. Examples

-If you want to experiment with this package quickly, you can use experiments/run.py.
+If you want to experiment with this package quickly, you can use [examples/run.py](examples/run.py).
 The following command makes random agents fight two times and generate the log file and GIF pictures.

     python experiments/run.py -n 2 --a1 r --a2 r

+The optional arguments of [examples/run.py](examples/run.py):

+    -h, --help  show this help message and exit
+    -n N        number of games
+    -c C        number of rows
+    -r R        number of columns
+    --a1 A1     agent type r: random, m: minmax, u: uct, q: q-learning --a2 A2     agent type r: random, m: minmax, u: uct, q: q-learning -v V        plot (1) or not (0)
+    --lp LP     path to the log file
+    --gp GP     name of the gif file, this program will generate the gif file like <gp>_<number_of_game>.gif